Buick Electra: Sixth generation (1985–1990)

+1990: Standard equipment included a Delco radio with cassette and rear window defogger; door secondary seals were revised to reduce wind noise; windshield wiper system was made more robust, and the bodywork received structural improvements, including at the upper rails; junction of upper rails and tie bars; front lower rails, rear rails as well as a wider floor pan center section.

-1991:For the 1991 model year, the C-body sedans were redesigned, with Buick retiring the Electra nameplate and making the Buick Park Avenue a stand-alone model line.
+1991: For the 1991 model year, the C-body sedans were redesigned, with Buick retiring the Electra nameplate and making the Park Avenue a stand-alone model line, rather than an Electra trim level.

 Engines: The sixth-generation Buick Electra was introduced with three engines: the 110 hp 3.0-liter V6 (Electra 300) served as the standard engine, along with an optional 125 hp 3.8-liter V6 (Electra 380) and a 4.3-liter naturally-aspirated diesel V6 (Electra 430).
-For 1986, the 3.0L and 4.3L engines were dropped; the 3.8L V6 becoming the sole engine; and the 300/380/430 nomenclature was retired.
+For 1986, the 3.0 and 4.3-liter engines were dropped; the 3.8-liter V6 becoming the sole engine; and the 300/380/430 nomenclature was retired.
 The 3.8 was upgraded and now produced 150 hp.
-For 1988, Buick introduced the LN3 3800 3.8L V6a major engine redesign, featuring a balance shaft and now producing 165 hp and 210 lbft.
+For 1988, Buick introduced the LN3 3800 3.8L V6 – a major engine redesign, featuring a balance shaft and now producing 165 hp and 210 lbft.
 The previous 3.8 L V6 version was still offered in some Electra models through the 1988 model year, denoted by VIN code 3.
-Electras with the new 3800 V-6 were designated by VIN code C.
+Electras with the new 3800 V6 were designated by VIN code C.